astronomer/airflow-guides/guides/kubepod-operator.md

 ### Example: Using the KubernetesPodOperator to Run a Script in Another Language

-A frequent use case for the KubernetesPodOperator is to run a Docker image containing a script for a task better described in a language other than Python in a Kubernetes Pod.
-To do this, you build a custom Docker image containing one or more scripts in your preferred language plus instructions on how to run these scripts and run it from either a public or private [DockerHub repository](https://docs.docker.com/docker-hub/repos/).
+A frequent use case for the KubernetesPodOperator is run a task in a language other than Python.
+To do this, you build a custom Docker image containing the script.

 > **Note**: Astro provides documentation on [how to run images from private repositories](https://docs.astronomer.io/astro/kubernetespodoperator).